 When all is said and done, the repo looks something like this:

-Screenshot of a GitHub repository with two folders and seven files.
+Screenshot of a github repository with two folders and seven files.
 There are three columns.
 Column one shows the names of the contents.
 The two folders are dot github slash workflows, and pdf.
 The seven files are dot gitignore, readme dot markdown, config dot json, and four dot fountain files labeled K1 through K4.
 Column two lists the commit messages.
 Column three shows the commit dates.
 The header reads, scottleechua and github actions bot, apply automatic changes, twenty hours ago, forty nine commits.

 Why use Fountain?